 The solutions obtained for the second test case make evident the advantages when more than one criteria are considered, as there is more flexibility to take a good decision.
-Additionally, and considering the type of problems exposed in this paper, the computational and analysis effort required to solve a problem with more than one criteria is not much greater than the required for the single objective case, but results are more valuable, from the point of view of information content.
+Additionally, and considering the type of problems exposed in this paper, the analysis effort required to build an optimization model for problem with more than one criteria is not much greater than the required for the single objective case, but results are more valuable, from the point of view of information content.